Govt advertising for Pike River electrical technician to work on re-entry

 The government has begun advertising for the first of three mine site roles to be employed by its Pike River Recovery Agency.

-A decision was only made in November to re-enter the mine which saw 29 men lose their lives in November 2010.
+A decision was only made in November to re-enter the mine where 29 men lost their lives in November 2010.

 The advert says it is looking for an electrical technician who "puts safety first" and is able to quickly build strong working relationships based on trust and transparency.